Online Master of Public Health Program

 View all faculty members at Spring Hill College here.

 Online Study at Spring Hill College

-When you enroll in Spring Hill College’s online Master of Public Health program, you’re joining a supportive environment that’s committed to your success.
+When you enroll in Spring Hill College’s online Master of Public Health program, you join a supportive environment committed to your success.
 Online learning at Spring Hill offers:

 - Full-time and part-time flexibility.

 - A collaborative and diverse learning experience with numerous interactive learning tools and resources for online learners.

 Explore the FAQ to get more in-depth answers.
 If you don’t find what you’re looking for, reach out to us.

 You can earn the online Master of Public Health degree in as few as two years.
 Total duration depends on the number of transfer credits accepted and whether you choose to study full- or part-time.